min2ha/ukwa-site/content/target/61863/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: EU negotiator to meet Sinn Féin and DUP

 Reports that a meeting between Michel Barnier, the EU's chief Brexit negotiator, and DUP and Sinn Fein leaders was planned for March 5th 2018.